 This was my first Roxane Gay and I was not disappointed.
 It is heavy in the way that she talks about her sexual assault and the aftermath, but I love the way she talks about her body and the different meanings that people tend to assign to fat bodies that aren’t their own.
 But in doing this, she also talks about the meaning that she assigns to her own fat body—the why of it and what it has meant for her throughout her life.
 What I appreciate most about the book is her honesty: it’s not a book about body positivity or fat acceptance, but it’s also not a book about condemning fat bodies.
 It’s her experience, which, like most things, is not black and white.
 As someone whose relationship to her own larger body is also in flux, it made me feel very seen.

 The Bright Hour by Nina Riggs

 This memoir was featured in several magazines and on the New York Times Bestseller list in the last year, but I bought it because I had a personal connection.
 Nina was one of my colleagues during the time of her cancer diagnosis and treatment.
 We weren’t super close, I remember in sort of broad strokes the different stages that she writes about.
 Her writing is so poetic and hopeful even as she is experiencing something infinitely difficult and painful in her final days.
 She has an uncanny ability to make you laugh and cry in a single page in a way that’s both surprising and yet makes total sense.

-You can find all of these books on my Amazon Idea List.
+You can find all of these books on my Bookshop List.